 Ensuring the survival of the growing digital public record is key to our work in the Government Audience directorate.
 Working with us means making sure that today’s records are accessible to the next generation of citizens, historians and researchers, whether they are websites, the evidence heard by public inquiries, or algorithms that support decision-making.

-There are four vital posts currently available in the Government Audience directorate: three at Higher Executive Officer (HEO) grade, and one at Senior Executive Officer (SEO) grade.
+There are four vital posts currently available in the Government Audience directorate: three at Higher Executive Officer (HEO) grade, and one at Senior Executive Office (SEO) grade.
 These roles encompass all areas of our work; join us, and give us the benefit of your talent and experience.

 As our Transfer Manager, you will enable organisations like the Cabinet Office, the Foreign and Commonwealth Office, and Her Majesty’s Treasury to transfer their records to The National Archives, in line with their responsibilities under the Public Records Act (1958).

-As our Guidance Training and Events Adviser, you will co-develop and deliver a comprehensive programme – of advice, guidance, training and events – to support government departments in meeting their statutory obligations under the Public Records Act and the 20-year rule.
+As our Guidance Training and Events Adviser, you will co-develop and deliver comprehensive programme – of advice, guidance, training and events – to support government departments in meeting their statutory obligations under the Public Records Act and the 20-year rule.